 The normally straightforward appointment of the country's largely ceremonial head of state has become what the Bild daily called a "vote of destiny" as Merkel battles to get her pick, Christian Wulff, elected by a special assembly.

 On paper at least, Wulff, 51, a close ally of the chancellor, is strong favourite as Merkel's ruling coalition holds a majority in the special body of 1,244 parliamentary deputies and public figures that elects the new president.

-But Wulff's rival, former East German dissident Joachim Gauck, enjoys more public support and speculation has been rife that the charismatic 70-year-old former pastor could pull off a major shock and precipitate a political crisis.
+But Wulff's rival, former East German dissident Joachim Gauck, is popular among the public and speculation has been rife that the charismatic 70-year-old former pastor could pull off a major shock and precipitate a political crisis.

 Commentators said that defeat for Wulff and hence for Merkel, whose popularity has plunged since re-election in September amid squabbling within her coalition and her handling of the eurozone crisis, would be catastrophic.